 One of the more action-packed episodes from Season 4, Episode 88: His Start, even adapted content from six chapters!
 But most of the action-focused episodes adapt three chapters.

-The other reason to finish the fifth season with Chapter 252 is that the next story arc, the Paranormal Liberation War arc, is the longest story arc in the manga at this point.
+MHA Season 6 will then jump to Chapter 253, which focuses back on the UA High students.
+The next story arc, the Paranormal Liberation War arc, is the longest story arc in the manga at this point.
 Weighing in at 52 chapters, My Hero Academia Season 6 will need two cours to adapt it all in one go.

 That could mean My Hero Academia Season 7 will begin adapting the third Final Act saga.